jipolanco/VortexPasta.jl/docs/src/methods.md

 ```

 The weights are related to the length of the discrete segments and to the quadrature rule used to estimate the integrals over segments (more details soon...).
-The important point here is that, since the discrete points are not generally on an equispaced grid, one cannot directly use the fast Fourier transform (FFT) to efficiently obtain these coefficients.
+The important point here is that, since the discrete points are generally not on an equispaced grid, one cannot directly use the fast Fourier transform (FFT) to efficiently evaluate these coefficients.
 Nevertheless, they can be efficiently and accurately estimated using the [non-uniform FFT](https://en.wikipedia.org/wiki/Non-uniform_discrete_Fourier_transform#Nonuniform_fast_Fourier_transform) (NUFFT) algorithm.
-More precisely, this corresponds to a [type-1 NUFFT](https://finufft.readthedocs.io/en/latest/math.html), from non-uniform points in physical space to uniform wavenumbers ``\bm{k}`` in Fourier space.
+More precisely, this corresponds to a [type-1 NUFFT](https://finufft.readthedocs.io/en/latest/math.html), which converts from non-uniform sources in physical space to uniform wavenumbers ``\bm{k}`` in Fourier space.

 #### 2. Coarse-grained vorticity and velocity in Fourier space